Emmionel/Apodomisis/README.md

 “Apodomisis” is subdivided into three main sections based on the quality of the sound of the Flute.
 Thus:

 •	The first section (m.
-1-30) in which there is stated clearly the sound of the Flute.
+1-31) in which there is stated clearly the sound of the Flute.

 •	The second section (m.
-31-60) where the sound of the Flute is presented with a breathier sound.
+32-59) where the sound of the Flute is presented with a breathier sound.

 •	The third section (m.
-61-90) in which the sound of the Flute is disintegrated just in air tones.
+60-108) in which the sound of the Flute is gradually disintegrated into air tones.

 ***<ins>Musical Analysis of “Apodomisis”</ins>***